Azure-Samples/active-directory-dotnetcore-daemon-certificate-credential/README.md

  - Option 1: you run the `Configure.ps1` PowerShell script which creates two applications in the Azure Active Directory, (one for the client and one for the service), creates a certificate on your local machine, and then updates the configuration files in the Visual Studio projects to point to the newly created apps and certificate.
  - Option 2: you do the same manually.

-If you want to understand in more depth what needs to be done to in the Azure portal, and how to change the code (Option 2), please have a look at [Manual-Configuration-Steps.md](./Manual-Configuration-Steps.md).
+If you want to understand in more depth what needs to be done in the Azure portal, and how to change the code (Option 2), please have a look at [Manual-Configuration-Steps.md](./Manual-Configuration-Steps.md).
 Otherwise (Option 1), the steps to use the PowerShell are the following:

 #### Find your tenant ID
 If you have access to multiple Azure Active Directory tenants, you must specify the ID of the tenant in which you wish to create the applications.
 Here's how to find you tenant ID: